+- Get help quickly.
 Experts recommend seeking help from employees, other patrons, and authorities within 10 minutes of a separation.
 Retrace your steps and take advantage of the protocol many businesses and attractions offer for lost children.

-Most importantly, trust your instincts.
+- Most importantly, trust your instincts.
 As an attached parent, you have your own inner guidance system connecting you to your child.
 By remaining calm, aware, and knowing you have a plan, your chances of getting separated are greatly reduced.